 |GPU||Integrated UHD 630||$0|

 Most of the remaining components are the same as before, though you could certainly use different parts.
 The main things are going to be the CPU, SSD, and mass storage.
 With the above setup (50TB of HDD storage), you'd have a total capacity of 450 plots.
-At a rate of 30 plots per day, it should take around 15 days again to fill the ten drives, at which point you could potentially add another powered USB hub or two and more drives.
+At a rate of 48 plots per day, it should take around nine days again to fill the ten drives — at which point you could potentially add another powered USB hub or two, more USB drives, etc.

-As before, no promises on the profitability since it's virtually guaranteed to be a lot lower than this, but theoretically such a setup should solve a Chia block every three months and earn $525 per month.
-Using the advanced calculator and starting from 0 plots meanwhile gives a projected $444 over six months.
-Both potential 'answers' to profitability will inevitably be wrong, naturally.
+As above, we make no promises on the profitability since it's virtually guaranteed to be a lot lower than this.
+Theoretically, once you have 450 plots filled and farming with a pool, you would earn about $85 per month.
+Using the advanced calculator and starting from 0 plots meanwhile gives a projected $400 over six months.
+That means, at that rate, that you'd break even in around 36 months, but probably a lot longer.

 Long-term Efficient Chia Farming

 So far we've focused on the hardware needed to get plotting, which is the more difficult part of Chia farming.
-Once you're finished building your farm, though, you'll probably want to look at ways to efficiently keep the farm online.
-While it's possible to build out PCs with dozens of HDDs using PCIe SATA cards and extra power supplies, it's likely far easier and more efficient to skip all that and use a Raspberry Pi to farm Chia Coin.
+Once you're finished building your farm, though, you'll want to look at ways to efficiently keep the farm online.
+While it's possible to build out PCs with dozens of HDDs using PCIe SATA cards and extra power supplies, or using USB hubs and USB drives, it's likely far easier and more efficient to skip all that and use a Raspberry Pi to farm Chia Coin.

 That's actually a recommended long-term farming solution from the Chia creators.
 Above is an example 96TB farm consisting of 30 USB-connected HDDs of varying capacities running off a single Raspberry Pi 4.
 We'd suggest syncing up with the Chia blockchain and then manually copying the database over to your Pi setup to get started, as otherwise it can take a while to get going (in our experience at least).